Brinqa Platform API

 The Brinqa Platform API allows for flexible interactions with the Brinqa Platform, offering a powerful way to extract and manipulate your data to better serve your needs.
 It uses GraphQL as the query language to interact with the Brinqa Platform API, providing an efficient and performance-friendly method to specify and retrieve the exact data you need.

 GraphQL allows you to specify exactly what data you need and receive that data in a single request.
-To make it even easier to work with, Brinqa includes a GraphiQL Explorer.
-GraphiQL is an in-browser integrated development environment (IDE) for writing, validating, and testing GraphQL queries.
+To make it even easier to work with, Brinqa includes a GraphQL Explorer, which is an in-browser integrated development environment (IDE) for writing, validating, and testing GraphQL queries.
 You can use this tool to explore the objects made available by the Brinqa API and build your queries with just a few clicks.

-To access the GraphiQL Explorer, you must log in to your Brinqa Platform as a Data Exporter or System Administrator.
+To access the GraphQL Explorer, you must log in to your Brinqa Platform as a Data Exporter or System Administrator.
 After you've logged in, navigate to Administration > System > GraphQL Explorer.

 You can type your query directly or use the icons on the left-hand side to access various explorers for additional assistance.
 The IDE consists of three panes: